 Assignments are designed to model aspects of a professional forensic psychologist’s caseload.
 For instance, you may use assessment evidence to undertake an offence analysis and, from that, identify targets and develop a case formulation for proposed interventions.
 You will collate portfolios of material based on practical activities undertaken in seminars, or on field visits to courts or prisons.
 We also emphasise the importance of acquiring skills to communicate across different registers, including how to convey challenging material to a non-expert audience.

 At Dissertation stage, you can use a range of qualitative and quantitative techniques to explore your professional and academic interests via an independent piece of research.
 EEG, virtual reality equipment, and biomarker measurement tools are available to those wishing to undertake experimental studies, and you can make use of our forensic investigation suite and our crime scene house.

 Learning and teaching strategies are supported by a mixture of lectures and seminars, personal and professional reflection, with the opportunity of field visits.
 Assessment is by a range of coursework, such as practice reports, case formulations, presentations and portfolios.

 Take a look at the course map for a breakdown of modules that you'll study to complete the course.

-- You will need at least a 2.2 Honours degree or equivalent in Psychology
+- At least a 2.2 honours degree or equivalent in psychology

-- You should be eligible for Graduate Basis for Chartered membership (GBC) of the BPS
+- Eligible for Graduate Basis for Chartered membership of the BPS

 - A strong academic reference

-The course equips students with skills and practical competencies for a career in forensic settings such as: assistant psychologist posts, national and international police services, crime analysts and fraud investigators, prison and probation services, youth teams, secure units and special hospitals, and the wider security and investigative services (e.g., Dstl, MoD, IPCC, Home Office).
+The course equips students with the knowledge and skills for a developing career in forensic settings such as: assistant psychologist posts, national and international police services, crime analysts and fraud investigators, prison and probation services, youth teams, secure units and special hospitals, and the wider security and investigative services (e.g., Dstl, MoD, IPCC, Home Office).
 In addition there is potential to advance to further academic study and research (e.g., PhD / Research Assistant).